RealThe3D/asomataru/README.md

 # Asomataru by The3D

-Asomataru is a open-source discord bot that is running on discord.js v14, using TypeScript!
+Asomataru is an open-source discord bot that is running on Discord.js v14, using TypeScript!

 ## Want to add the bot?
 Use this link: